A world leader in organ preservation

 For liver transplantation, XVIVO markets Liver Assist, the leading perfusion technology in Europe.

-For kidney transplantation, Kidney Assist and Kidney Assist Transport are used for machine perfusion.
+For kidney transplantation, Kidney Assist Transport and Kidney Assist are used for machine perfusion.

 In Italy, XVIVO also offers a perfusion service, with employed perfusionists supporting clinics in using the company’s technologies.

-11% of total sales in 2024
+9% of total sales in 2025

 Services

-FlowHawk™
+XVIVO FlowHawk™

 Lung